pytton/MikeSimNoGradle/README.md

 2. A copy of the 'Positions' window from C++ MikeSimulator.
 3. 'Priceserver' class which has three modules - manual prices, live Interactive Brokers prices, historical prices.
 Implement only manual prices now.
 4. Link 'Priceserver' class with UI.

+5. Bug in PriceControlPanel - setting MinPrice higher than MaxPrice makes the slider disappear - fix this